jpds-zz/entrymgr/README.md

 entrymgr
 ========

-entrymgr is a command-line based diary-entry management tool which can use a DVCS as a backend for history tracking.
+entrymgr is a command-line-based journal entry management tool which can use a DVCS as a backend for history tracking.

 Managing entries